-- Know who and how to contact the DSL and any deputies, the Chair of Governors and the Governor responsible for safeguarding. - All staff will be able to identify vulnerable learners and take action to keep them safe.
-Information or concerns about learners will be shared with the DSL where it includes those: - who may need a social worker and may be experiencing abuse or neglect; - > requiring mental health support; - may benefit from early help; - where there is a radicalisation concern; - where a crime may have been committed. - Be clear as to the setting's policy and procedures about child on child abuse, children missing education and those requiring mental health support, and the impact of technology in relation to online safety. - Be involved where appropriate, in the implementation of individual plans to further safeguard vulnerable learners and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the setting's safeguarding systems. - To be aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school.
+- ➤ Have experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit; - > Are at risk of modern slavery, trafficking, sexual and / or criminal exploitation; - Are at risk of being radicalised or exploited; - ➤ Have a parent or carer in custody, or is affected by parental offending; - Are in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - > Are misusing alcohol and other drugs themselves; - Are at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - > Are a privately fostered child. - Be clear as to the setting's policy and procedures about child on child abuse, children missing education and those requiring mental health support, and the impact of technology in relation to online safety. - Be involved where appropriate, in the implementation of individual plans to further safeguard vulnerable learners and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the setting's safeguarding systems. - To be aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school.